People ask me, “What’s your memoir about—and why should I read it?”

 Chapter Eleven.
 A Smelly Shoes Charity.

-Above: Going for a run and interviewing NY State Governor Spitzer for a Runner’s World article that I was writing.
-Being a runner journalist was a lot of fun, I had a column in Metro Sports, New York Runner, and wrote for newspapers; it was a great way to meet interesting people.
+Above: Going for a run and interviewing NY State Governor Spitzer for a Runner’s World article I was writing when he had just been elected.
+Being a runner journalist was a lot of fun—I had a column in Metro Sports, New York Runner, and contributed to several newspapers both national and international.
+It gave me the chance to meet fascinating people, often while sharing a run, which somehow always made interviews more authentic.
+This chapter of my life unexpectedly paved the way for what was to come—shifting from covering stories to living them, and eventually, to chasing down charity dollars.

-Above: My ‘company car’ for collecting shoes.
-Once I overloaded my bike so much the rear axle actually snapped!
+Above: My two-wheeled ‘company car’ for collecting shoes in New York.
+Once I overloaded my bike so badly the rear axle actually snapped!

 Above: Shoe collections were basic; going to running stores and picking up discarded items was a method that definitely worked.
 I knew everyone in the Upper East Side Post Office by first name.